 Going gluten-free because of a dietary restriction or by choice requires a shift in your everyday eating habits.
 Removing wheat, barley, rye and other related grains in the products you cook with may sound challenging.
 Fortunately, the gluten-free market has grown in recent years, so you have plenty of variety and can choose more simple, clever swaps than you might think.

-We’ve included several ideas for how to replace gluten products in your cooking below.
+We’ve included several ideas for how to replace gluten products in your cooking and maintain balance in your diet below.

 You can easily replace wheat flour when you are craving comfort foods, such as cakes, fresh bread, cookies, brownies or pancakes.
 Soups, sauces and stew recipes also might call for flour as a thickening agent, so it helps to have a variety of gluten-free products available.
 You may need to blend a few different gluten-free flours together or buy a blend—specifically one labeled a “one-to-one” blend—which is a combination of gluten-free flours that work well as a substitution for all-purpose flour.